EconForge/dolo.py/doc/source/model_api.rst

 Options structure
 +++++++++++++++++

 The ``model.options`` structure holds an information required by a particular solution method.
-For instance, for global methods, ``model.options['approximation_space']`` is supposed to hold the boundaries and the number nodes at which to interpolate.
+For instance, for global methods, ``model.options['grid']`` is supposed to hold the boundaries and the number nodes at which to interpolate.

 .. code::

-    display( model.options['approximation_space'] )
+    display( model.options['grid'] )

 ..
 Source documentation